The Last Clinics Standing

 Mississippi was the first state in the nation to enact a ban on abortion after 15 weeks of pregnancy, which was the earliest abortion ban in the country at the time it took effect.
 The state also has a “trigger law,” which is designed to ban abortion immediately should the U.S. Supreme Court overturn Roe v.
 Wade.

-In 1992, Missouri had 12 abortion clinics.
-Last year it had one — until a federal district court enjoined its TRAP law, which allowed a second clinic to offer abortion services again.
+In 1992, Missouri had 12 abortion facilities.
+By 2014, it had two abortion facilities and one clinic.
+Last year it had one clinic — until a federal district court enjoined its TRAP law, which allowed a second clinic to offer abortion services again.
 But now it has gone back down to one after a federal appeals court let two measures, virtually identical to the ones struck down in Texas, take effect in September.

 Beyond its TRAP laws, Missouri requires state-directed counseling designed to discourage abortion that must be provided by the same doctor who will perform the abortion.
 Following the counseling, a woman needs to wait 72 hours before she can obtain the procedure.
 Because the counseling must be provided in person, she must make two separate trips to the clinic.
 And with so few clinics in Missouri, a trip to the clinic could be 300 miles away.
 That, in turn, requires additional time off of work and possibly extra childcare costs, given that the majority of women who have abortions are already mothers.